Economic liberalization: Potential risks

 However, researchers at thinks tanks such as the Overseas Development Institute argue the risks are outweighed by the benefits and that what is needed is careful regulation.
 For instance, there is a risk that private providers will 'skim off' the most profitable clients and cease to serve certain unprofitable groups of consumers or geographical areas.
 Yet such concerns could be addressed through regulation and by a universal service obligations in contracts, or in the licensing, to prevent such a situation from occurring.
-Of course, this bears the risk that this barrier to entry will dissuade international competitors from entering the market (see Deregulation).
+Of course, this bears the risk that this barrier to entry will dissuade international competitors from entering the market.
 Examples of such an approach include South Africa's Financial Sector Charter or Indian nurses who promoted the nursing profession within India itself, which has resulted in a rapid growth in demand for nursing education and a related supply response.